JPC-AV/aspace_jpc_av/aspace_csv_import/docs/EXAMPLE_MAPPING.md

 ### Notes Section
 **Scope and Contents:**
 - Promotional clip for episode 22 of the Ebony/Jet Celebrity Showcase series.

+**Physical Characteristics and Technical Requirements:**
+- Slight ringing present throughout.
+Hue is inconsistent; skin tones are redder in some sections.

 ### Instance
 - **Type:** Moving Images (Video)